computablelabs/compspec/TopLevelSpec.md

   - `Market.get_total_number_investor_tokens()` returns the total number of MarketTokens held by investors.
 This method will be used by Market.divest() and Market.get_current_investor_price()
   - `Market.set_access_cost(listing)`: Callable by the owner of a listing to set price for accessing the listing.
   - `Market.get_access_cost(listing)`: Getter to view cost.

+### Market Token

+`MarketToken` is a mintable and burnable ERC20 token.
+The `MarketToken` is tied to a particular `Market` and is created when the `Market` is created.
+Note the contrast with token curated registries, which don't hold a mechanism for minting and burning their associated token.

+- Minting: Minting happens in one of three ways.
+  - Minting happens when new listings are added to the market.
+These listings have to pass through the validation process and be whitelisted before minting occurs.
+    - `listedReward` is the number of new `MarketTokens` that are created upon whitelisting.
+  - Minting happens when an investor enters the market through calling `Market.invest()`.
+This rate is set by the algorithmic price curve.
+  - Minting happens when the backend reports that a listing has been queried.
+This results in creation of `T_util` new tokens which are awarded to listing owner (which may be the market itself).
+- Burning: Burning happens in one of two ways.
+  - If a listing is removed from the market, its associated tokens should be burned.
+This happens when the listing owner removes the listing or when a successful challenge forces removal of the listing.
+  - If an investor class token holder divests from the market, their divested tokens are burned.
+The origin of the tokens being burned does not matter.

+### Voting Structure

+Decisions in the market are made by token holder vote.

+#### All Token Holder
+At present, decisions are made by vote of all token holders.

+#### Council Member Vote
+In near future, a threshold `T_council` will be imposed, and only token holders who hold more than `T_council` units of `MarketToken`will be allowed to vote.
+Market participants who hold more than `T_council` units of `MarketToken` are referred to as council members.
+Non-council members will not be allowed to vote on market actions in this scheme.

+### Market Reserve
+Each Data market should hold a reserve of [`Network Token`](#network-token).
+Here's a brief summary of methods that interact with reserve

+- `Market.invest()` adds investor Network Token to reserve and mints and returns Market Token to investor.
+Pricing dictated by price curve.
+- `Market.divest(num_tokens)` allows investor class token holders to burn Market Token and withdraw Network Token from the reserve.
+  - `divest()` first checks that its caller is an investor class token holder.
+If so, it computes the fractional ownership this investor has (`num_tokens/total_num_investor_tokens`).
+For example, if `num_tokens=5` and `total_num_investor_tokens=100`, this would be 5% fractional ownership.
+Then `num_tokens` market tokens are burned.
+Then the fractional part of the reserve belonging to this investor is transferred to the investor.
+For example, in the case above, 5% of the reserve would be transferred to the investor's address.

 ## Backend Specification
 A `Backend` is a system that is responsible for storing data off-chain.
 Any `Market` contains a list of authorized `Backend`s which hold the raw data associated with the `Market`.